mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 <https://dataweb.usitc.gov/classification/commodity-description/HTS/4>.

-Most notable case is that Vietnam replaces China as a main export base of 8517 (telephone sets), probably smart phones.
-Smart phones are not yet imposed tariffs by the US.
-This replacement is caused by Samsung’s strategy to expand smart phone production capacity in Vietnam, and by ZTE and Huawei losing shares in the US.
+Most notable case is that Vietnam replaces China as a main export base of 8541 (Diodes, transistors) and 8542 (Integrated circuits).

 Vietnam is also advancing in 9401 (Seats) and 9403 (Other furniture).

-South Korea supplants China in 8523 (Recording medium).
+South Korea supplants China in 8415 (Air conditioning machines) and 8523 (Recording medium).

 No winners in 8708 (Auto parts).